French consonants are like chameleons.

 While all of the consonants in French are present in English, these letters can sound a bit different in French, especially when they are pronounced at regular French speaking speed.

 For example, in the French TV show called Dix pour cent (Ten Percent) or “Call My Agent!”, as it is known in English, the letters can sound quite foreign, especially because they are all blended together in quick speech.
-This is typical in French pronunciation, as pointed out by this video from FluentU French’s YouTube channel.

 Because of this, starting with audio-only French listening practice will help you train your ears to recognize the sounds of French consonants.
 French music in every imaginable genre provides diverse listening practice.